Gonzalez & Waddington – Attorneys at Law

 Obtaining by false pretenses.

-• A false pretense is a false representation of past or existing fact, which may include a person’s power, authority or intention.
+• A false pretense is a false representation of past or existing fact, including a person’s power, authority or intention.

-• Although the pretense need not be the sole cause inducing the owner to part with the property, it must be an effective and intentional cause of the obtaining.
+• Although the pretense need not be the sole reason inducing the owner to part with the property, it must be an effective and intentional reason for obtaining it.

-• In a loan application, false promises to repay may support larceny by false pretenses.
+• In a loan application, false promises to repay may support theft by false pretenses.

 Knowledge of fraud not imputed between government agents.

-• Insurance fraud larceny not complete until accused cashed settlement check.
+• Insurance fraud larceny is not complete until the accused cashed the settlement check.

-• Sham marriage to obtain monetary benefits may support larceny by false pretenses.
+• A sham marriage to obtain monetary benefits may support larceny by false pretenses.

-• Obtaining services by false pretenses (long-distance telephone services) is charged under Article 134.
+• Obtaining services by pretenses (long-distance telephone services) is charged under Article 134.

-A “withholding” may arise as a result of a failure to return, account for, or deliver property to its owner when a return, accounting, or delivery is due, even if the owner has made no demand for the property; or it may arise as a result of devoting property to a use not authorized by its owner.
-Generally this is so whether the person withholding the property acquired it lawfully or unlawfully.
+A “withholding” may arise as a result of a failure to return, account for, or deliver the property to its owner when a return, accounting, or delivery is due, even if the owner has made no demand for the property or it may arise as a result of devoting property to a use not authorized by its owner.
+Generally, whether the person withholding the property acquired it lawfully or unlawfully.

 • Embezzlement requires a fiduciary relationship and a lawful holding.